Why I decided to become an Inclusive Practice Partner

 Why did you choose to become an Inclusive Practice Partner?

 I am a first-generation higher education student of BAME background.
 I am also studying a healthcare science degree, Biomedical Science, which is preparing me for a career in healthcare and the NHS, so inclusivity and diversity within healthcare education is very important to me.

 I am also a keen advocate for the representation and visibility of people of colour in highly paid positions.
 The curriculum and the way that the courses are run is important in ensuring that as individuals we can see ourselves.
-As a university we Aspire to inspire individuals to reach their fullest potential whilst curating an environment that is both representative of the cohort that is being taught.
+As a university we Aspire to inspire individuals to reach their fullest potential while curating an environment that is representative of the cohort that is being taught.

 Why is this work so important?

 The IPP work is so important because it ensures student opinion and voices are heard.
 The changes we have recommended have become material, which is something I am very proud of.
 This is all a gradual process of ensuring our courses represent the cohort being taught, alongside the ever-changing workforce we will then enter after we graduate.